Kensington: Geography

-In the north east is situated the large public Royal Park of Kensington Gardens (contiguous with its eastern neighbour, Hyde Park).
+In the north east is the large public Royal Park of Kensington Gardens (contiguous with its eastern neighbour, Hyde Park).
 The other main green area in Kensington is Holland Park, on the north side of the eastern end of Kensington High Street.
 Many residential roads have small communal garden squares, for the exclusive use of the residents.

 The sub districts of Kensington: South Kensington and Earl's Court also consist largely of private housing.
 North Kensington and West Kensington are largely devoid of features to attract the visitor.